Livia020799/DDMCS/README.md

      2. Analyze correlations between high-commuting flows and the similarity of crime rates or socioeconomic conditions.
      3. Investigate if counties with high inflows from areas with higher crime rates exhibit higher local crime rates.
    - **Outcome:** Discover how mobility impacts crime patterns and propose strategies for targeting areas with high commuter connections for interventions.

-### **3. Economic Network: U.S. County Trade Relationships**
-   **Project Idea:**
-   - **Title:** "Economic Ties and Crime: A Network Analysis of U.S. Counties"
-   - **Objective:** Explore how economic interactions between counties influence crime rates, particularly property and economic crimes.
-   - **Approach:**
-     1. Create an economic network using trade or economic relationships as edges and nodes as counties.
-     2. Assign attributes like GDP, unemployment rates, and property crime rates to nodes.
-     3. Investigate whether economically interconnected counties have similar or divergent crime profiles.
-     4. Use community detection algorithms to identify economic clusters and assess their relationship to crime.
-   - **Outcome:** Determine if stronger economic ties correlate with lower crime rates, suggesting the role of shared prosperity in crime reduction.

 ### **General Analysis Steps Across Projects:**
 1. **Data Cleaning and Integration:** Match FIPS codes in the "Communities and Crime" dataset with the chosen network dataset.